 - Needs PCIe 4.0 to reach its full potentialrn

-Like most other LP GPUs, this MSI RX 6400 Aero ITX is not worth the money compared to other full-size GPUs.
+Like most other LP GPUs, this MSI RX 6400 Aero ITX is not worth the money compared to other standard-size GPUs.

-However, we’re here to look at LP GPUs specifically, and when we compare the RX 6400 with other competitors in this category, this AMD GPU might be the fastest LP card for gaming available right now.
+However, we’re here to look at LP GPUs specifically, and when we compare the RX 6400 with other competitors in this category, this AMD GPU might be the fastest LP card for gaming available at present.

 This GPU has a TDP of 53W, so naturally, it comes with active cooling.
-The one fan helps this card stay around 70-degree Celsius while RPM stays around 1700 and noise levels at 26 dBA.
+The single fan helps this card stay around 70-degree Celsius while RPM stays around 1700 and noise levels at 26 dBA.
+The solitary fan assists this card in maintaining approximately 70-degree Celsius while RPM remains around 1700 and sound levels at 26 dBA.

-Here are Hardware Unboxed’s temperature numbers of PowerColor’s RX 6400.
+Here are Hardware Unboxed’s thermal readings of PowerColor’s RX 6400.

-As you can see, MSI’s thermals and acoustics are considerably better.
+As you can see, MSI’s thermals and acoustics are remarkably better.

-In conclusion, MSI’s RX 6400 has drawbacks like only 4GB of VRAM and worse performance with PCIe 3, but it’s a great low-profile, single-slot GPU with enough power to handle most of today’s games.
+In conclusion, MSI’s RX 6400 has drawbacks like only 4GB of VRAM and inferior performance with PCIe 3, but it’s an outstanding low-profile, single-slot GPU with sufficient power to handle most of today’s games.

 EVGA GeForce GT 1030 SC Passive